MishraLokesh/Polygon-chain-deployment/README.md

-# Polygon-chain-deployment
+# Polygon-BSC--chain-deployment

-Testing smart contract deployment on polygon chain
+Testing smart contract deployment on other chains